 Graduation season from high school or college is a very special occasion and joyful time of celebrating achievements and hard work.

+Unfortunately, there's a damper on all that celebration.
 Student loan debt has soared to $1.4 trillion in 2017, with the average per student more than $38,000.
-Rather than buy them more stuff they don't need, why not give them a strong financial foundation to build the rest of their life on?
-These are the 10 best finance gifts for the college student in your life:
+Rather than buy them more stuff they don't need as a graduation gift, a great idea is to give them a strong financial foundation on which to build the rest of their life.

 Written by a personal finance blogger, Martin Dasko, this relatable book entails all of his tips and tricks to become financially successful at a young age.
 He purchased a rental property as a teenager, started a business and traveled the world.
 Not bad, eh?
 Full of great hacks to help someone starting out and to adjust their perspective on money.

-Just to round this list out, I've added something that I think we could all use from day to day – a little tongue in cheek humor.
+Just to round this list out, I've added something that I think we could all use from day to day - a fun way to introduce a little tongue in cheek humor.
 Being an adult is tough, and sometimes you just need to color in some swear words, amiright?
 30 pages of beautiful designs laced with cuss words, and obviously not for children or the faint of heart.